avyma/HealthKY/README.md

 - A dropdown menu containing the chronic conditions as outlined above

 - User Interface:
     - Time slider ranges from 2010 to 2017 for chronic conditions prevalence.
-Initially, the time slider is created in HTML.
-In the future, this will be replaced with D3.js.
+At the start, the time slider will be created in HTML.
+In the future, the slider will be replaced with one written using D3.js.
-    - .
+    - An HTML aside that features 3 tabs created using Bootstrap:
     - The map allow selection of classifications: (i) urban; (ii) rural; and (iii) all through the use of radio-button
     - The map includes a drop-down menu for selections: (i) Prevalence; and (ii) Expenditure per capita